Kamilkkp/car-rental-system/README.md

 npx nx serve server
 ```

-To run the dev server for your app, use:
+To run the dev client for your app, use:

 ```sh
 npx nx serve client